noncombatant/futils/src/main.md

 files -R '\x00' ... | map -r '\x00' ...
 ```

+## Environment Variables

+* `MANWIDTH`: `markdown` and `-h` will limit text output to the number of columns given in this variable’s value.
+If not present, the text width will be the width of the terminal.
+* `MANCOLOR`: `markdown` and `-h` will render Markdown with terminal escape codes if this value is set or if `stdout` is a terminal.
+Otherwise, they will render Markdown as plain text.

 ## See Also

 * Classic Unix text processing tools, such as